 There are three common types of systems for tracking employee time and attendance:

 - Biometric or fingerprint time clocks.

 - Software or tablet time clocks.

-All three types of time clock systems have their own advantages and disadvantages, so review your options before deciding which is the best time clock for your business.
-Regardless of what system you use for time and attendance, an efficient way of tracking employee hours is essential for a business owner.
+All three types of time clock systems have their own advantages and disadvantages.
+Review your options before deciding which is the best time clock for your business.
+Regardless of what system you use, it’s essential that you find an efficient way of tracking employee hours.

 Punch clocks are the oldest form of time and attendance tracking still in use.
 It’s what’s often used in movies and TV shows when people are clocking in or clocking out of their shifts.

 Manual time clocks, like uPunch time clock, are called punch clocks because you punch your employee time card with a timestamp to track your shifts.
 These are physical employee time cards, with stamps.